elenakulgavaya/fild/README.md

 FILD is a library for contract testing.
 FILD allows to store descriptive structure of the API and use it further for generating test data based on Faker.

-The basic type for usage is Fild, any other types should inherit from.
+The basic type for usage is Field, any other types should inherit from.
 Field supports the description of the API parameter within the following:\
 `name`: key in json\
 `required`: identifies the necessity of presense of the